gvwilson/sensibleadventures/gleam/gleam.md

 what had just happened.
 All of his family's light, gone---and with a new baby about to arrive!

-He was still standing there when Granna Shimmer came hobbling up the path.
+He was still standing there when Grandma Shimmer came hobbling up the path.
 A couple of drops of light glowed inside a small glass vial that hung around her neck on a piece of string.
 She carried the rest of her week's ration in a battered old teakettle with a cork in its spout.

-Granna Shimmer stopped a few knots away from Gleam.
+Grandma Shimmer stopped a few knots away from Gleam.
 "Who's there?" she asked sharply.
-Even in the brightest light, Granna Shimmer had a hard time seeing.
+Even in the brightest light, Grandma Shimmer had a hard time seeing.

-"It's Gleam, Granna," Gleam said.
+"It's Gleam, Grandma," Gleam said.

 "Was that your light these old eyes of mine saw?"

 Gleam nodded.
-"Yes, Granna."
+"Yes, Grandma."
 He stared down, where the broken bottle lay in pieces at his feet.
-At first he thought Granna Shimmer's light was flickering.
+At first he thought Grandma Shimmer's light was flickering.
 It wasn't until a single hot tear trickled down his cheek that he realized he was crying.

-"Oh, there, there, child," Granna Shimmer clucked.
+"Oh, there, there, child," Grandma Shimmer clucked.
 She hobbled forward and put her bony arm around Gleam's shoulders.
 "There, there, there."

 Gleam shrugged her away and stepped back.
 "I'm all right," he lied.
 He wiped his nose with his sleeve angrily as he felt fresh tears well up.

 "What happened?"
-Granna Shimmer asked.
+Grandma Shimmer asked.

 "I---I guess I tripped," Gleam said miserably.
 He kicked one piece of the broken bottle off the path, then the other.

-Granna Shimmer clucked her tongue.
+Grandma Shimmer clucked her tongue.
 "Tsk tsk..." she scolded, "That's what comes of trying to go too fast.
 I've always said, the faster you go, the longer it takes you to get anywhere.
 And now look what's happened!
 It will be a long, dark week for you.
 Oh, and with a new baby on the way too, isn't that right?"

-"Yes, Granna."
+"Yes, Grandma."
 Gleam's voice caught in his throat.

-Granna Shimmer's tone softened again.
+Grandma Shimmer's tone softened again.
 "Oh, la, child, don't cry.
 Don't cry.
 It's not the end of the world.
 We've already had that, and we're still here, aren't we?
 Here, you just hold on for a tick."
-The path-string went *twong* as Granna Shimmer let go of it.
+The path-string went *twong* as Grandma Shimmer let go of it.
 Leaves rustled as she brushed her hand through the branches over their heads.
 There was a soft *pock* as she plucked an acorn, and an even softer *ploop* as she pulled off its cap.